Jazz shoes, wide feet

 Tap child, wide feet

-Ask studio before substituting: DancewearCorner tap section for Bloch or So Danca alternatives
+Ask the studio before substituting: DancewearCorner tap section for Bloch or So Danca alternatives

 Varies by model